brunopulheze/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Venezuela but moved to Algarve when I was 13.
+* I was born in Venezuela but moved to London when I was 13.
 * I have a PhD in Neuroscience but have no intention of staying in academia.
 * I have some experience analyzing data from my own experiments but no formal training whatsoever.